hashgraph/hedera-transaction-tool/docs/issues/approver-group-workflow.md

 ## Creating and Managing Reviewer Groups

 Admins create reviewer groups through a dedicated section of the org settings UI.
 The org settings UI is slated for a broader overhaul; the reviewer group management screens should be scoped to that effort rather than bolted onto the current layout.
 For each group, the admin specifies a name, optional description, threshold, and member list drawn from the org's user directory.
+When adding a member, the admin uses the same user/key selection pattern used elsewhere in the app for entity key building — stored as `reviewer_group_member.user_key_id`.
 Groups can be assigned to any number of Hedera entities — accounts, files, nodes, topics.
 One entity can have multiple groups.
 One group can cover multiple entities.

 ## Group Change Attestation

 Because the frontend stores reviewer groups locally and verifies review records against locally-known public keys, changes to a group must be verifiably authorized before the client accepts them.
 When a group changes — membership added or removed, threshold updated, name or description changed — the backend must supply:

-1. The new group snapshot (name, description, threshold, full member list with public keys)
+1. The new group snapshot (name, description, threshold, full member list with each member's `user_id` and designated `user_key_id`)
 2. An attestation: a signature over the new snapshot, produced by a threshold of the **current** group's members (using the same threshold the group has for reviews)

 The client verifies the attestation against its locally-stored public keys for the current group.
 If verification passes, the client replaces its local snapshot with the new one.
 If verification fails, the client rejects the update and alerts the user.